maccampb/SkyWeather2Daemons/README.md

 ## **Systemd service package for Skyweather2**

-## Writing a systemd Service for SkyWeather2##
+### Writing a systemd Service for SkyWeather2##

-SkyWeather2 (SKW2) from SwitchDocLabs is a great project that allows makers to set up and monitor weather informtatoin in their local environment.
+The SkyWeather2 system from SwitchDocLabs is a great project that allows makers to set up and monitor weather related information in their local environment.

-SKW2 currently uses the rc.local file to start up the skyweather and dashboard apps when the system reboots.
+SkyWeather2 documentation uses the rc.local file to start up the skyweather and dashboard apps when the system reboots.

 Many modern Linux distributions use a software suite [systemd] to manage the system's services (or *daemons*), for example to automatically start certain services in the correct order when the system boots.
 This is replacing the rc.local method in newer systems.